w666x/minimind-v/readme_exe.md

   "conversations": [
     {
       "role": "user",
-      "content": "context: Source Image: <image> Target Image: <image> Instruction: What is the correct image edit instruction that can transfrom the source image to target image?<image>"
+      "content": "context: Source Image: <image> Target Image: <image> Instruction: What is the correct image edit instruction that can transfrom the source image to target image?"
     },
     {
       "role": "assistant",